escodebar/trainings/slides.md

 Notes:
 * Running `git init` in an existing repository is safe.
-* You may also pass a template directory with a project structure.
+* You may also pass a template directory with a project structure (I have never used this feature)
+* You may also initialise a repository in a non-empty folder

 ---